danielbh/danielhollcraft.com/ui/src/pages/blog/easy-caching-with-nginx-openresty/index.md

 ### Cache Invalidation and Bypass

 Ah yes...
 The bane of every caching strategy.
 What happens when a cached resource changes and you immediately want to use the new version.
 So there is good new and bad news when it comes to Nginx/OpenResty.
 Bad news first.
 [Cache purging through exposing an endpoint from nginx requires nginx+](https://docs.nginx.com/nginx/admin-guide/content-cache/content-caching/#purge).
 However, fear not.
 There are some good work-arounds depending on your situtation.
-Here we will go through three.
+Here we will go through two examples.

 **Bypass**